lilab-bcb/pegasus/docs/usage.rst

 		DPI value for the figure. [default: 500]

 	-\\-cluster-labels <attr>
 		Use <attr> as cluster labels.
-This option is used in 'composition', 'scatter_groups', and 'heatmap'.
+This option is used in 'composition', 'scatter_groups', 'heatmap', and 'qc_violin'.

   	-\\-attribute <attr>
   		Plot <attr> against cluster labels.
-This option is only used in 'composition'.
+This option is only used in 'composition' and 'qc_violin'.

 	-\\-basis <basis>
-		Basis for 2D plotting, chosen from 'tsne', 'fitsne', 'umap', 'pca', 'rpca', 'fle', or 'diffmap_pca'.
+		Basis for 2D plotting, chosen from 'tsne', 'fitsne', 'umap', 'pca', 'rpca', 'fle', 'diffmap_pca', 'net_tsne', 'net_fitsne', 'net_umap' or 'net_fle'.
 If CITE-Seq data is used, basis can also be 'citeseq_fitsne'.
 This option is used in 'scatter', 'scatter_groups', 'scatter_genes', and 'scatter_gene_groups'. [default: fitsne]

 	-\\-attributes <attrs>
 		<attrs> is a comma-separated list of attributes to color the basis.
 This option is only used in 'scatter'.

 	-\\-restriction <restriction>...
 		Set restriction if you only want to plot a subset of data.
 Multiple <restriction> strings are allowed.
-Each <restriction> takes the format of 'attr:value,value'.
+Each <restriction> takes the format of 'attr:value,value', or 'attr:~value,value..' which means excluding values.
 This option is used in 'composition' and 'scatter'.

 	-\\-apply-to-each-figure
 		Indicate that the <restriction> strings are not applied to all attributes but for specific attributes.
 The string's 'attr' value should math the attribute you want to restrict.